addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Notable items in the Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When creating an Application Load Balancer, it is required that at least two Subnets from different Availability Zones be specified.
+When creating an Application Load Balancer, it is required that at least two Subnets, from different Availability Zones, be specified.
 The following built-in functions are used to:

     - Get a list of all the Availability Zones (AZ) in the Region that the Stack is being deployed in.
     - Select the 1st (0) AZ and create **'SubnetWeb1'** there.
     - Select the 2nd (1) AZ and create **'SubnetWeb2'** there.

 .. code-block::